My husband and I didn’t wait very long to start traveling with our kids and have had our fair share of travel highs and lows since they were infants.

 If you have a bottle/formula fed infant, here are 7 tips to make exploring the world with them easier:

 Disposable Drop In Bottle Liners are useful when you don’t have access to sterilizing equipment or a microwave.
 Liners means minimal cleanup time and packing less bottles for your trip.

 While it is easier to prepare a bottle with premixed formula (ready to drink formula found sold in cans, bottles or tetra paks), luggage weight restrictions may make it difficult to pack ready to drink formula for long trips.
 It might be easier to pack a can of powdered formula than premixed formula in this case.

-We’ve travelled with both.
-Tetra paks work well for weekend roadtrips or short getaways while a can of formula was more than enough for a week long vacation.
+We’ve traveled with both.
+Tetra paks work well for weekend road trips or short getaways while a can of formula was more than enough for a week-long vacation.